Phileosopher/commonplace/body-health-treatments.md

 - Always ask for an itemized bill, then [haggle](money-4_spending.md) over the clearly arbitrary items.
 - Hospitals will often take pennies on the dollar if you're willing to pay directly to them right away.
+- Price-compare for treatments with other hospitals *before* consenting to them.

 While in a hospital, the staff will ask what your pain level is, from 1 to 10.

-- For some reason (possibly [drug addicts](addiction-substances.md)), they will [bias](mind-bias.md) your experience of 10 as being dramatic, even if it truly is the most severe pain you could imagine.
+- For some reason (including [drug addicts](addiction-substances.md)), they will [bias](mind-bias.md) your experience of 10 as being dramatic, even if it truly is the most severe pain you could imagine.

 If you've received similar treatment before, you can save a *lot* of time and energy by communicating what happened and what was prescribed.